Rahul-Thakur7/Rahul-Thakur7/README.md

 Cybersecurity Enthusiast learning webpentest
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
--  🐱‍👤Cybersecurity Enthusiast || Cyber Security Intern at Cybersecured India
+-  🐱‍👤Cybersecurity Enthusiast || Security Analyst @ QRC
-- 🔭 I’m currently playing CTF , try to solving rooms on tryhackme also learning on HTB also sharing my learning exp on my blog site  <br>if u like do check it out !
+- 🔭 I’m currently learning **Red Team** on THM also sharing my learning exp on my blog site  <br>if u like do check it out !
-- 🌱 I’m currently learning **webpentesting**
 - 🤝 I’m love to connect like minded people like you **[Connect](https://www.linkedin.com/in/Rahul-Thakur7/)<br>**

 - 🤝 I’m looking for help with **Open-sources project**